kelani-culture/color-picker/README.md

 ## Getting Started

-A simple color picker application to practice widgets in flutter
+A simple todo application to practice widgets in flutter